mohammap22/WisconsinWolfAnalysis/doc/Functional_Specification.md

     highlighting our unique implementation or usage.
     * Knowledge of software development, comfortable using the terminal and running scripts.

-### Story 3: A Reader
-- Who:
-    * Someone who finds the report documenting the findings of our analysis and who wishes to read it.
-- Wants:
-    * They may wish to learn the findings of our study and how it might impact them, particularly if they live in an area inhabited by wolves.
-    * Alternatively, they might be a frequent reader of academic journal articles who wishes to learn about our findings and the process we employed to arrive at those findings.

-- Interaction Methods:
-    * They will interact with our work by reading our report.
-- Needs:
-    * They will need a means of accessing our report.
-- Skills:
-    * The casual reader will posses a 12th grade reading level.

 ## Data Sources:
 Question 1: